lpapp-muw/DEBI-NN/BaselineSource/README.md

 ## Usage

-1. **Prepare your data and configure paths:** ensure every CSV includes a Key column to align features and labels
+1. **Access data and configure paths:** access data from DEBI-NN/
+   ├── Datasets/

+   and configure data source paths

-2. **Configure main.py**
+3. **Configure main.py**
     - data_dir: list of dataset paths
     - experiment_id: matching list of IDs
     - layouts & hidden_neuron_count: network architectures to test
     - Set regularization flags and hyperparameters in calls to run_comparison / run_all_configurations

-3. **Run experiments:** for a single configuration or all configurations defined
+4. **Run experiments:** for a single configuration or all configurations defined

 ## Outputs

+If no output directories are scpecified, a `results` directory will be created and all results will be saved inside such as:

 - `results/{exp_id}_{layout}_results.csv` — metric summaries
 - `results/{exp_id}/trained_models/*.pt` — best model weights